 FMCS provides several important activities which support this goal.
-Specifically, FMCS prioritizes collective bargaining in industries and facilities that COVID impacts.
-A work stoppage in a heath care facility, for example, may reduce treatment options or the levels of care available within a community.
+Specifically, FMCS prioritizes collective bargaining in industries and facilities impacted by COVID.
+A work stoppage in a health care facility, for example, may reduce treatment options or the levels of care available within a community.
 Beyond direct health care, new occupational safety protocols, employer sick leave policies, and remote work rules all affect the nation's COVID response.

 Employers and unions that negotiate these new issues may require additional assistance from FMCS.
 FMCS provided conflict management, prevention, and resolution services in the health care industry and with employers and union that bargained return to work procedures.
-In 2022, the nation had 87 health care work stoppages and FMCS assisted in many of these and more that reached resolution without work disruptions from Massachusetts to Washington state.

-Administration Priority Goal #2 : Advance equity
+Administration Priority Goal #2: Advance equity